-Perch is a great choice for aquaponics because of its taste, hardiness, growth rate, and nutrition.
-Perch are better at retaining omega 3's than any other fish when fed with feeds high in omega-3 oils.
-Perch will not breed in captivity, but they have a fast growth rate.
+Perch is an excellent choice for aquaponics because of its taste, hardiness, growth rate, and nutrition.
+Perch are better at retaining omega 3's than other fish when fed with feeds high in omega-3 oils.
+Perch will not breed in captivity but have a fast growth rate.

-There are three main perch species: the European Perch – found in Europe and Asia, the Balkhash perch – found in Kazakhstan, Uzbekistan, and China, and the yellow perch – found in the US and Canada.
+There are three main perch species: the European Perch – found in Europe and Asia, the Balkhash perch – found in Kazakhstan, Uzbekistan, and China; and the yellow perch – located in the US and Canada.

-The yellow perch, in particular, are best for aquaponics due to their moderate temperature range and wide pH range.
-Thriving in temperatures between 66 and 70 degrees F, these carnivorous fish typically reach about 15 inches in size and 2.2 lbs. in weight.
+The yellow perch, mainly, are best for aquaponics due to their moderate temperature range and wide pH range.
+Thriving in temperatures between 66 and 70 degrees F, these predatory fish typically reach about 15 inches in size and 2.2 lbs. in weight.

 With a pH range of 6.5 and 8.5, they have the widest among the aquaponic fish species.
-Perch only breed once a year and require a sudden change in temperature from cold to warm – as to simulate the change from winter to spring.
+Perch only breed once a year and require a sudden change in temperature from cold to warm to simulate the transition from winter to spring.

 - Temp: 45 - 75° F / 7 - 18° C